physiopy/phys2bids/docs/howto.rst

     04. Pulse; sampled at 1000.0 Hz
     ------------------------------------------------

-    INFO:phys2bids.viz:saving channel plot to tutorial_file.png
+    INFO:phys2bids.viz:saving channel plot to ./code/conversion/tutorial_file.png

 .. image:: _static/tutorial_file.png
    :alt: tutorial_file_channels
    :align: center

 When using the ``-info`` option, the channel plot will always be made.
-It will be saved as a png file in your working directory, with the *same name* as your input filename.
-If you want to change the filename and output location, you can use the ``-chplot`` argument, which allows you to specify the name (and full path) for the output of this channel plot.
+It will be saved as a png file in the directory ``./code/conversion/tutorial_file.png``, with the *same name* as your input filename.

 Now we know that the file contains four channels, sampled at the same frequency, and that the trigger is in the first column.
 All this information will become useful.